aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 The driver setting refers to the `redis` driver section in the `config/database.php` file.

-The connection setting refers to one of the available redis connections within the `redis` driver section in the `config/database.php` file.
+The connection setting refers to the `cache` connection within the `redis` driver section in the `config/database.php` file.

-Within the `redis` driver setting array in the `config/database.php` file, there should be a connections named `cache`.

-This `cache` connection is the connection that is referred to from the `redis` store in the `config/cache.php` file.

-The `redis` driver setting at the root settings level in `config/database.php` snippet along with its `cache` connection setting is shown below.
+For reference, the `redis` driver setting at the root settings level in `config/database.php` snippet along with its `cache` connection setting is shown below:

 ```php
 'redis' => [